RagnarDanneskjold/treasure/README.md

 Treasure is the multisignature analog of a wallet.
 Unlike a regular wallet that has only the private keys and public keys of one person, a treasure has the public keys, but not the private keys, of N different people, M of which are required to sign transactions.
-A treasure, by definition, is only the public keys, and not the private keys.
-It is still necessary for members to store their private keys in a wallet.
-The treasure only contains the public keys.
+It is still necessary for members of a treasure to store their private keys in a wallet.
-This is all handled automatically by the treasure applications.

-The purpose of treasure is to make multisignature transactions as easy as regular transactions.
+The purpose of treasure is to make multisignature transactions as easy as regular transactions, or nearly so.
 Spending bitcoins from a treasure should be as easy as spending bitcoins from a regular wallet.
 The only extra hurdle is that other people are required to sign the transaction before it is broadcast.
 This means there is an extra stage.

 Normally, you sign a transaction and broadcast it.